 The terms of reference and a chair for a public inquiry into the handling of Coronavirus (COVID-19) in Scotland were announced by Scottish Ministers on 14 December 2021.

-This will be a statutory inquiry under the Inquiries Act 2005.
+This is a statutory inquiry under the Inquiries Act 2005.
+Find out more, including how to contact the Inquiry, at the inquiry website.

 What the inquiry will do

-The Inquiry will be chaired by the Hon.
-Lady Poole and will work independently of government.
+The Inquiry is chaired by the Hon.
+Lady Poole and works independently of government.

 It will provide scrutiny of and learn lessons from the handling of the COVID-19 pandemic in Scotland, to ensure that Scotland is as prepared as possible for future pandemics.